KintCark/COMFYUI-ANDROID-TERMUX/README.md

+if u get a cd too many arguments error just go to original decord github repository and copy the install code 2nd step from there

 Before installing decord first install ubuntu then the dependencies then comfyui and requirements.txt I put part of decord dependencies in the main comfyui dependencies script so it will be easier to install decord afterwards

 Install Decord